 The European Commission sees UAS as important actors and stakeholders in regional innovation ecosystems and beyond, as they not only focus on rapid market and societal impact, but also work closely with private and public sector actors to seek applicable solutions.
 Based on these assets of UAS, the European Commission entrusted the UAS4EUROPE network with the creation of an Action Plan for European innovation.

-The action plan first outlines the concrete strengths of UAS in innovation ecosystems:
+The action plan, which has been compiled by a dedicated expert group of high-level UAS leaders and entrepreneurs, first outlines the concrete strengths of UAS in innovation ecosystems:

 - practice-based approach promoting innovation competencies and an entrepreneurial mindset